Free Business Naming Tool

 Separate multiple keywords with commas or spaces

-Choose a name that is easy to spell, pronounce, and remember.
-Avoid complex words, unusual spellings, or names that could be easily confused with existing brands.
+Choose a name that is easy to spell, pronounce, and remember after a single exposure.
+Avoid unusual spellings, excessive length, or names that could be confused with established brands in your industry.

 Avoid names that are too narrow or trend-dependent.
-A name like "2026 Web Design" or "Downtown Cupcakes" limits your ability to expand into new services, products, or locations.
+A name like "2026 Web Design" or "Downtown Cupcakes" limits your ability to expand into new services, products, or geographic markets.

 Limited Liability Company (LLC)